RULES GOVERNING THE FIRE GROUND TRAINING AT THE ANNUAL CONVENTION

 - The President of the Association, with the approval of the Board of Directors, shall appoint all Judges, Timers and Starters for the Drills and terms of all Judges, Timers and Starters be established by the Board of Directors.

 - Starters will have full authority on starting drills.
 Starting ahead of the gun the second time shall disqualify the participant.
+All starters are to use the same cadence “Judges ready, Timers ready, Contestants ready, One, Two (Bang)”

 - All Drills except Drill No. 3 and the Water Application Drills shall be decided upon basis of elapsed time, which shall include the actual time of the participants and the time penalties imposed by the Judges.
 Drill No. 3 and Drill No. 10 are decided by elimination.
 In the elimination drills any team/teams disqualified shall receive no points or trophies.
 If all four final teams are disqualified the drill is void.